gauravSingh0106/Customer_Churn/README.md

 - Build proactive engagement triggers for "Low Risk" customers, since most churn originates here rather than from flagged high-risk accounts.
 - Review pricing tiers for the <80 monthly charge segment to understand what's pushing budget-conscious customers out.

----
-📌 *Feel free to explore the dashboard and dataset linked above.
-Feedback and suggestions are welcome!*